-Royal Montessori Academy considers itself more than just a school.
-We consider ourselves a true community of families that share a vision, values, and goals for our children.
-Our primary goal in the admissions process is to help each family find the perfect match, and we recognize that we may not be the perfect match as a school for every family.
+Our primary goal in the admissions process is to help each family find the perfect match.
+We recognize that we may not be the perfect match as a school for every family.
 We encourage families to observe and explore the many school options available in our area to decide if our school is right for them.
 Our goal is to present our program truthfully to help families grasp the nature of our school and what we have to offer and allow them to weigh all the factors out as they consider their options.